As Pandemic Imperils Elections, Democrats Clash With Trump on Voting Changes

 “A big part of this will be voting at home,” Ms. Klobuchar said, “but it wouldn’t be only voting at home.”

-Democrats pushed for $2 billion in the $2 trillion stimulus bill to pay for significant changes in voting practices at the state level and Republicans initially responded with an offer of $10 million, officials said, before the final amount was set at $400 million.
+Democrats fought to include their $2 billion request for significant changes in voting practices at the state level in the $2 trillion stimulus bill enacted last month.
+Republicans initially responded with an offer of $10 million, officials said, before the final amount was set at $400 million.

 Democrats said they were disappointed with the absence of new voting accessibility requirements but did not want to hold up the emergency legislation over the election fight, since they assumed another bill would emerge and provide an avenue for enacting broad changes.
 Now, some lawmakers see a voting crisis emerging and promise that the coming fourth phase of government relief is their opportunity to do something about it.